rahatTamzid/dairyFirmOntology/README.md

 ## Dairy Firm Ontology - Knowledge Representation

-The ontology is organized into the following main classes, each with multiple levels of subclasses to capture the detailed aspects of human rights:
+The ontology is organized into the following main classes, each with multiple levels of subclasses to capture the detailed aspects of a Dairy Firm: